kevinpapst/AdminLTEBundle/README.md

 ## Why choose this repository over the original?

-First and foremost: the original repository has a strong backward compatibility in mind, maintenance is only done if Symfony 2/3 compatibility is kept ([see this issues](https://github.com/avanzu/AdminThemeBundle/pull/216)).
+First and foremost: the original repository has a strong backward compatibility in mind, maintenance is only done if Symfony 2 and 3 compatibility is kept ([see this issues](https://github.com/avanzu/AdminThemeBundle/pull/216)).

 That means you don't get the new shiny stuff for SF4.
-As some of us already ork on Symfony 4 projects (probably even using webpack-encore) there needed to be a solution.
+As I work on a Symfony 4 project, utilizing webpack-encore I needed a solution.

-### Why another fork?

-Originally I tried to sent PRs for the original repository, but those were not always accepted (which is totally fine!) but I needed an upgraded version.
+First I tried to sent PRs for the original repository, but [those were not always accepted](https://github.com/avanzu/AdminThemeBundle/pulls/kevinpapst).
-For some time I tried to manage a branch in a fork, but that wasn't working well and I found myself overwriting more and more stuff in my project.
-There came a point were I had to choose between:
+As I really needed an upgraded version, I tried to managed a branch in a fork for a couple of weeks, but that wasn't working well and I found myself overwriting more and more stuff in my project until there was a point were I had to choose between:
-- doing all the changes in my project or when possible in my own forked repository and having "dev-" entries in my projects composer.json
+1. doing all the changes in my project
+2. doing the changes in my forked repository and having "dev-" entries in my composer.json
-- cleanup the fork and merge it with my project changes and then publish this fork and release it for the community
+3. cleanup the fork, merge it with my project changes and release it for the community

-The choice was quite easy: I am doing the work now in this repository with a fresh start and with the capability of backward-compatibility breaks (for the users migrating from the AdminThemeBundle).
+The choice **3** was easy and obvious for me: I am doing the work now in this repository with a fresh start and some backward-compatibility breaks (for the users migrating from the AdminThemeBundle).

 ### Main differences

-This branch was split of the original master but with the following PRs merged on top:
+This repository was created from the original master, but with the following PRs merged on top:

 - Auto discovery for commands (see [#215](https://github.com/avanzu/AdminThemeBundle/pull/215))
 - Symfony4 compatibility (see [#215](https://github.com/avanzu/AdminThemeBundle/pull/216))